-Upon approval, the Professional Development Councilschool or district departments may pay the costs of travel, per diem, and/or registration for one or more selected individuals to attend out-of-county Inservice training activities under the following circumstances:
+Upon approval, school or district departments may pay the costs of travel, per diem, and/or registration for one or more selected individuals to attend out-of-county Inservice training activities under the following circumstances:

-- A. The individuals have been invited by the Professional Development Councilschool or district departments to be trained as trainers.
+- A. The individuals have been invited by the school or district departments to be trained as trainers.
 These individuals, by their acceptance of the funding, indicate their willingness to be consultants for future workshops on that subject. - B. The training cannot feasibly be provided in county.
 For example, when an employee's job is so specialized that the number of people within the district needing such training would not justify the sponsoring of the activity, the individual may be funded to attend training out-of-county.
 In this instance, a request would be made from an appropriate district-administrator.